Take the Class

 How do I enroll?

-Some useful information to keep in mind as you register for the class:
+Some useful information to keep in mind as you register for the FALL 2022 version of the class:

 - Course Number: SPCM 380A5